jwarndt/GHCND/GHCND/README.md

 #### Functions:

 ### calculateMean
 Calculates the mean for a given timeframe all stations and variables in a station preprocessor object.
+A filtering step occurs at this stage.
+The monthly mean for a variable is set the NaN if more than 5 daily data values in the month are NaN.
+If more than 75% of a variable's monthy mean values are NaN, remove the variable from the station.
+If the station has no variables after this, remove the station.
+If the station was not reporting values in the 2016, remove the station.
 ```calculateMean(stationPreprocessor, timeframe)```
   ##### Parameters:
   - stationPreprocessor: a stationPreprocessor object